Research and development in the institute sector

 About the statistics

-Research and development (R&D) comprise creative work undertaken on a systematic basis to increase knowledge, including knowledge about people, culture, and society.
-R&D also includes new applications of available knowledge.
+Research and experimental development (R&D) comprise creative and systematic work undertaken in order to increase the stock of knowledge – including knowledge of humankind, culture and society – and to devise new applications of available knowledge.

 It can be difficult to distinguish R&D from other related activities.
 Important criteria that must be met for the activity to be considered R&D are that it contains something new, is creative, has uncertainty related to the result, is systematic and can be transferred and / or reproduced.